dirkneuhaeuser/contrastive-learning-of-object-representations/README.md

 </p>

 We trained the contrastive pretext model (SetCon) on the first 80% and then evaluated the learned representations on the remaining 20%.
 Therefore, we trained a decoder, similar to the evaluation within the SetCon paper and looked into the specialisation of each slot.
 Figures 1 and 2 display two evaluation examples, from the test-set of the Three-Object Dataset and the Seven-Object Dataset.
-Bot figures start with the ground truth for three time stamps.
+Bot figures start with the ground truth for three timestamps.
 During evaluation only the ground truth at t will be used to obtain the reconstructed object slots as well as their alpha masks.
 The Seven-Object video is itended to be more complex and one can perceive in figure 2 that the model struggles more than on the Three-Obejct dataset to route the objects to slots.
 On the Three-Object dataset, we achieved 0.0043 ± 0.0029 MSE and on the Seven-Object dataset 0.0154 ± 0.0043 MSE.